9 Attributes of the Faithful Godly Woman

 A woman of God is hungry for her relationship with God and desires to know more.

 She longs for God.
 She seeks to know Him more each day through reading His Word, communing with Him in prayer, fellowshipping with other believers, and listening to sound teaching.
 A woman of God is never satisfied with where she is spiritually but continually thirsts after her Lord Jesus Christ (1 Peter 2:2).

-Like I said, we won’t be perfect in all of these.
+As I said, we won’t be perfect in all of these.
 We will stumble.
 That’s okay.
-But, with Christ and His love in our hearts we can continue to grow.
+But, with Christ and His love in our hearts, we can continue to grow.
 We can strive to be more like Him.

 What are some of the traits you’d like to work on?